omnect/omnect-device-service/README.md

 }
 ```

-#### Report factory reset status
+#### Report factory reset result

 Performing a factory reset also triggers a device restart.
-The restart time of a device depends on the selected factory reset.
-After the device has been restarted, this module sends a confirmation to the cloud as reported property in the module twin.
+The restart duration might depend on the selected factory reset mode.
+After the device has been restarted, the result is reported in the module twin.
+Details about the result format can be found [here](https://github.com/omnect/meta-omnect#factory-reset).

 ```
 "factory_reset":
 {
-  "status":
-  {
+  "result": {
-      "date": "<UTC time of the factory reset status>", "status": "<status>"
+      "error": "0",
+      "paths": [
+          "/etc/omnect/factory-reset.d/"
+      ],
+      "status": 0
   }
 }
 ```

-The following status information is defined:

-- "in_progress"
-- "succeeded"
-- "failed"
-- "unexpected factory reset type"

 ### iot-hub-device-update user consent